SaschaWillems/ModernVkTriangle/README.md

 > **Note:** Extensions that would make this easier are [VK_EXT_host_image_copy](https://www.khronos.org/blog/copying-images-on-the-host-in-vulkan), allowing for copying image date directly from the CPU without having to use a command buffer and [VK_KHR_unified_image_layouts](https://www.khronos.org/blog/so-long-image-layouts-simplifying-vulkan-synchronisation), simplifying image layouts.
 These aren't widely supported yet, but future candidates for making Vulkan easier to use.

 Later on we'll sample this texture in our shader.
-How that texture is sampled (in the shader) is defined by a sampler object that:
+How that texture is sampled (in the shader) is defined by a sampler object:

 ```cpp
 VkSamplerCreateInfo samplerCI{